pattytechuk/web-app-CI-CD-project/documents/ProjectReport.md

 2. Ran Web App Locally

-    Opened the integrated terminal in Visual Studio Code
+    Opened the integrated terminal in Visual Studio Code.

     Navigated to the project directory using:
     `cd awesome-compose/react-express-mongoDB`